DomScripts/Class-Orderbook/README.md

 # Class-Orderbook

-This project was created for my Database Systems Design and Management ccourse, where the requirement was to build a locally hosted website that uses PHP to connect to a relational database and dynamically display data through a browser interface.
+This project was created for my Database Systems Design and Management course, where the requirement was to build a locally hosted website that uses PHP to connect to a relational database and display data through a browser interface.

 To make the project unique, I build a system around QuantumEdge Markets, a fictional high-frequency trading (HFT) firm.
 HFT systems rely on extremely low-latency infrastructure, and even small delays can impact profitability.
 This project simulates that environment by storing mock trading data, strategy performance, execution latencies, and portfolio analytics in a MySQL database, then rendering it through a PHP-based dashboard.